johniwasz/rce-serialization-dotnet/docs/serialization/serialization.md

 These examples were assembled based on serialization vulnerabilities highlighted in the [ysoserial.net](https://github.com/pwntester/ysoserial.net) git repo.

+## Deserialization and Gadget Chains

+Most serialization exploits utilize two components.

+- Type Specification.
+Messages that define the type to deserialize allow the caller use a vulnerable type.
+- Gadget.
+An exploitable type that includes a capability to launch a command specified in the message.

+Exploitable types are referred to as **gadgets**.
+These allow malicious code to be launched using a constructor, property, method, or a code snippet. **Gadgets** can be a native class or injected into the application.
+These may not be obvious if a class has a deeply nested hierarchy.
+In C#, classes that include `object` types or generics can be suspectable.
+For example, many public APIs include a capability to store metadata or arbitrary data that's captured with a `Dictionary<string, object>`.
+This opens a door for potential exploitation.

 ## Prerequisites

 Install [Visual Studio 2022](https://learn.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio?view=vs-2022&WT.mc_id=MVP_337682).